 Why is Caltrain running a deficit?
 Does that mean it’s badly run and deserves to go out of business?

 The Caltrain crisis is triggered by a sharp decline in the funding contributed by SamTrans, and not because of a drop in riders or fare revenue.
-Despite a slow economic recovery, Caltrain ridership and fares have gone up from last year, and are approaching record levels.
+Caltrain has been at record levels.